noob3459/pulmoai/README.md

 Add screenshots here:

-- Training Accuracy Graph
-- Validation Accuracy Graph
-- Loss Graph
+- 🏠 Home page
+- 📤 Image upload
+- 🩻 AI prediction results
-- Example Predictions
+- 📊 Example classifications

 ---

-## ⚠ Disclaimer
+## ⚠️ Disclaimer

-This project was created for educational and research purposes during the Inspirit AI Scholars program.
-It is **not** a medical device and should never replace professional medical diagnosis or treatment.
+PulmoAI is an educational project and is **not intended to diagnose, treat, or replace professional medical advice**.
+Predictions should never be used as a substitute for evaluation by qualified healthcare professionals.

 ---

-## 🙏 Credits
+## 👨‍💻 Author

-Developed by **Aidenn** as part of the **Inspirit AI Scholars Program**.

-Special thanks to:
-- Inspirit AI
-- TensorFlow
-- Keras
-- The open-source medical imaging community
+**Aidenn**

+Built as an AI healthcare project demonstrating computer vision and deep learning for medical image classification.

 ---

 ## ⭐ Future Improvements

-- Improve model accuracy with transfer learning
+- Improve classification accuracy
-- Build a web application for predictions
-- Support additional lung diseases
-- Deploy using Streamlit or Flask
+- Confidence scores
-- Add explainability using Grad-CAM
+- Grad-CAM visualizations
+- Mobile-friendly interface
+- Additional lung disease support
+- Larger training dataset

 ---